 The petitioners in this particular case can expect immediately available reserved visas as the Visa Bulletin is "current" for the three reserved categories (rural, high-unemployment area, and infrastructure).
 It's worth noting that the other two reserved categories do not have priority processing.
 Many immigration lawyers expect the standard processing for an investor petition to take at least four years.

-Why was this petition approved so quickly?
+Why are rural petitions being approved so quickly?

 Barnett credits the RIA mandating priority processing for rural investments as the primary reason for the swift adjudication.